plentymarkets/docs-raw/plentyInterface/Basket.md

 <pre>public <strong>findOneById</strong>(<a target="_blank" href="http://php.net/int">int</a> $basketRowId):<a href="basket#basket_models_basketitem">BasketItem</a>
 </pre>

-Find an existing basket item in current customer session by id
+Gets an existing item by ID in the shopping cart of the current customer session.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$basketRowId</td>
-        <td></td>
+        <td>The ID of the basket row</td>
     </tr>
 </table>